travis-ci/docs-travis-ci-com/_includes/c11-cpp11-and-beyond-and-toolchains.md

 * [Jammy](/user/reference/jammy/) ships with Clang 18.1.8
 * [Noble](/user/reference/noble/) ships with Clang 18.1.3

-To upgrade Clang to a more recent version, you will have to install the appropriate version from a `llvm-toolchain-*` source (the `ubuntu-toolchain-r-test` source must also be pulled in for dependency resolution); see below for a Focal example:
+To upgrade Clang to a more recent version, it is necessary to install the appropriate version from a `llvm-toolchain-*` source (the `ubuntu-toolchain-r-test` source must also be pulled in for dependency resolution); see below for a Focal example:

 ```yaml
 matrix: